inhieh/anantu-dataviz-2022/Day2/README.md

 10. Jot down your questions that may have occured while you are working on it (either technical or creative)

 ### Other Rules to Consider When Code
-1. Set the canvas size.
-The canvas can be as big as you want, minimum 600, 600 (createCanvas)
+1. The canvas can be as big as you want.
+Let's make it > 600, 600 - createCanvas
-2. Use a variety of 2d primitive shapes (point, line, rect, ellipse, circle, arc....
+2. Use a variety of 2d primitive shapes  - point, line, rect, ellipse, circle, arc....)
-3. Set the right drawing mode for your shapes - ex: rectMode..)
+3. Set the right drawing mode for your shapes - ex: rectMode..
 4. Experiment with colors - colorMode(), fill(), stroke(), color(), lerpColor()
 5. If you are just making a static drawing, you only work in setup(), If you have an element that needs animation or color change, you can also utilize draw()
 6. Use an array with loop (for loop/forEach) when you see fit